I’m Matt Shockey, Kalamazoo resident and philosophy professor at Indiana University South Bend. This is my blog.

 So: think of this blog as the portal from my verbal pantry/wine cave to yours.
 If a little butter will help you make that association, don’t hold back.

 And the Latin subtitle of the blog?
-It’s a play on the 17th century philosopher Rene Descartes’ cogito ergo sum (I think, therefore I am), and means “I eat, therefore I am” or, if the “e” is short, “I publicize, therefore I am.”
-(My wife is a classicist, so she’s helped me with my Latin here.)
+It’s a play on the 17th century philosopher René Descartes’ cogito ergo sum (I think, therefore I am).
+It means “I eat, therefore I am” or, if the “e” is short, “I publicize, therefore I am.”
+(Thanks to my classicist wife for helping me with my Latin here.)
 Since both meanings suit my purposes, there’s no need to choose the long ‘e’ over the short, or vice versa.
 E’s all good, as one might say (or not).